spy4x/antonshubin.com/src/views/blog/posts/from-office-job-to-own-projects.md

 ![My favorite car and a reason why I almost got bankrupt](/img/blog/maximize-time-for-your-projects/citroen.webp)
 <p class="img-title">My favorite car and a reason why I almost got bankrupt</p>

-During stable office job time it was fine - I lived with my parents, my expenses were low, and I used free money for early repayment of the load.
+During stable office job time it was fine - I lived with my parents, my expenses were low, and I used free money for early repayment of the loan.
 ![Plan was as reliable as swiss watch until I...](/img/blog/maximize-time-for-your-projects/lebowski.webp)
 <p class="img-title">Plan was <a href="https://www.imdb.com/title/tt0118715/" target="_blank">as reliable as swiss watch</a> until I...</p>